Duckport, Louisiana: 20th century to present

 In the 20th century, the sternwheel packet boat Ben Hur burned and sank at Duckport in March 1916.
 Duckport was flooded in spring 1922.
 There was an illegal 150-gallon still in operation near Duckport during Prohibition.
 A fragment of the civil war-era canal was still visible in 1933 from a gravel road that ran from Thomaston to Duckport.
 (Thomaston Road had been the "center of wealth" in the area before the war and had once been lined with plantation houses.)
+The Duckport Plantation encompassed about 1800 acre as of the 1990s.
 By the 21st century, all that was left of the canal was "a small indentation because area farmers tried to plow it down."

-The Duckport Plantation encompassed about 1800 acre as of the 1990s.
-Duckport Landing no longer exists and has disappeared under the Mississippi River.

-Historic mapping shows Duckport and Sparta landings in use through the late 19th and early 20th centuries; for example, the 1909 Milliken's Bend quadrangle and later USGS mapping depict "Duckport Landing" and "Sparta Landing."
-Modern accounts note the landing site has been lost to channel migration, with on-land interpretation shifted to nearby markers for the Duckport Canal and related Vicksburg Campaign sites.
+Historic mapping shows Duckport and Sparta landings in use through the late 19th and early 20th centuries; for example, the 1909 Milliken's Bend quadrangle and later USGS mapping depict "Duckport Landing" and "Sparta Landing".
+The landing site has been lost to channel migration, with on-land interpretation shifted to nearby markers for the Duckport Canal and related Vicksburg Campaign sites.